rbas2015/journey/README.md

-# journey
+# journey:
-Network tomography tools
+A Julia package of network tomography tools

 This code corresponds to work done for the EPSRC grant [EP/N020723/1](http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/N020723/1).